ByFindIt152/ByFindIt152/README.md

 - 👋 Hi, I’m @ByFindIt152
-- 👀 I’m interested in ...
-Games and PyScrpits
+- 👀 I’m interested in Games , Automatization and any scripts.
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-Videogames
+- 💞️ I’m looking to collaborate on Automatization Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me Good.

 <!---
 ByFindIt152/ByFindIt152 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.